-The independent valuers, who were appointed by the Management, have stated in their report that the property valuations as at 31 December 2020 are subject to "material valuation uncertainty".
-This statement indicates less certainty and therefore imposes a higher degree of attention on property valuations as a result of the impact of the COVID-19 pandemic.
+The Group's management considers that the valuation of the investment property is subject to a "material valuation uncertainty", which indicates less certainty and therefore imposes a higher degree of attention on property valuations as a result of the impact of the COVID-19 pandemic.
 This represents a material valuation uncertainty in relation to the assessment of the fair value of investment property.

-Refer to Notes 7 and 15 of the consolidated and separate financial statements for further information.
+Refer to Notes 7 and 16 of the consolidated and separate financial statements for further information.